intlify/vue-i18n-loader/README.md

 ### Locale definition

-You can define locale messages for each locale in single-file components:
+You can define locale messages for each locale with `locale` attr in single-file components:

 ```vue
 <i18n locale="en">